Adderall Addiction: Signs & Symptoms of Adderall Misuse

 - Spending a significant amount of time finding the drug, using it, or recovering from Adderall use

-Adderall abuse will cause a person to build a tolerance to the drug.
+Adderall misuse will cause a person to build a tolerance to the drug.
 In order to experience the desired Adderall high, over time, a person will have to consume more of this drug.
-When the abuse stops, withdrawal symptoms will emerge.
+When the use stops, withdrawal symptoms will emerge.
 Such symptoms can include fatigue, irritability, anxiety, depression, confusion, and/or sleep troubles.

-- Continuing to abuse Adderall even though it is causing physical and psychological problems
+- Continuing to misuse Adderall even though it is causing physical and psychological problems

-- Shirking responsibilities related to core spheres of life, such as family, work, or school, in order to abuse Adderall
+- Shirking responsibilities related to core spheres of life, such as family, work, or school, in order to misuse Adderall

 - Taking higher doses of Adderall or taking it too frequently in order to get a high from it